 Freedom of information

-Who can request the information?
+Who can request Information?

-- The individual has the right to submit a request to obtain or access any information not protected by public authorities.
+- Right to submit a request to obtain or access any information not protected by public authorities.

-- The individual has the right to know the reason for the rejection of the request for access or to see the requested information.
+- Right to know the reason for the rejection of the request for access or to see the requested information.

-- The individual has the right to file a grievance against the decision to reject the request to obtain or access the requested information.
+- Right to file a grievance against the decision to reject the request to obtain or access the requested information.

 What information can be requested?

-The policy applies to all requests to access "unprotected and open data" information, regardless of its source, form, or nature, to improve the performance and efficiency of work and benefit from the data.
+The regulation applies to all requests to access "unprotected and open data" information, regardless of its source, form, or nature, to improve the performance and efficiency of work and benefit from the data.
 As for the excluded information to which the provisions of this policy do not apply is "protected information" such as:

 - Information that the disclosure of harms the state's national security, policy, interests, or rights.